MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.md

 1. Hold a fishing rod and aim towards the sea before login with MCC
 2. Make sure AutoFish is enabled in config file
 3. Login with MCC
-4. Do /useitem and you should see "threw a fishing rod"
+4. Do `/useitem` and you should see "threw a fishing rod"
-5. To stop fishing, do /useitem again
+5. To stop fishing, do `/useitem` again

 Disclaimer
 ------

-Even if everything should work, I am not responsible of any damage this app could cause to your computer or your server.
+Even if everything should work, We are not responsible for any damage this app could cause to your computer or your server.
 This app does not steal your password.
 If you don't trust it, don't use it or check & compile from the source code.

 Also, remember that when you connect to a server with this program, you will appear where you left the last time.
-This means that you can die if you log in in an unsafe place on a survival server!
+This means that **you can die if you log in in an unsafe place on a survival server!**
 Use the script scheduler bot to send a teleport command after logging in.

+You have been reminded that **you may get banned** by your server for using this program.
+Use accordinly with server rules.

 License
 ------